ID Released For Person Killed In Head-On Hudson Valley Crash

 - See earlier report: New Details: 1 Killed, 1 Seriously Injured In Pleasant Valley Head-On Crash, State Police Say

-Clancy, a Dutchess resident who lived in Stanford, was pronounced dead on the scene, Hick said.
+Clancy, a Dutchess resident who lived in Stanford, was pronounced dead on the scene, Hicks said.

 Pryce was transported to a local area hospital for serious injuries, Hicks added.